flatpak/flatpak-docs/docs/using-flatpak.rst

-End users shouldn't generally need to use this page or the Flatpak command line interface, since Flatpak can be easily used through graphical management tools, such as GNOME Software, though they are of course free to use the command line if they prefer!
+End users shouldn't generally need to use this page or the Flatpak command line interface, since Flatpak can be easily used through graphical management tools, such as GNOME Software and Flatseal, though they are of course free to use the command line if they prefer!